SliTaz-official/cookutils/doc/receipts-v2.md

 or numbers.
 It may be "1", "2", "z", or something more meaningful like "pam", "gtk2", or "gtk3".

-Also you should know that default set with the empty name is always exists, for the backward compatibility, and for the cases when you don't want to use the sets.
+Also you should know that default set with the empty name always exists for the backward compatibility and for the cases when you don't want to use the sets.

 How to use the sets?

-First, you should define which set you want to use for each package, appending package names in the `$SPLIT` variable.
+First, you should define which set you want to use for each package appending package names in the `$SPLIT` variable.
 You may not make it for the default set with empty name.
 Few examples: